conorluddy/React-Portfolio-2017/content/development/this-site.md

 ## **Visual design** ##

-I half-designed this in SketchApp after creating a moodboard from various sources, and then ended up tweaking it a lot while I was building it.
-The aim was to be clear and minimal so that the content and images could stand out.
-It's got a 50/50 split between photography and coding, as I want to use it as a portfolio for both, but they're both very different disciplines.
-There's no logo because I don't have a personal brand, and it'd just get in the way :)
+I started designing this in SketchApp after creating a mood-board from various sources, and then ended up tweaking it a lot while I was building it.
+The aim was to be clear and minimal so that the content and photography could stand out.
+It's got a 50/50 split between photography and coding.
+I want to use it as a portfolio for both, but they're both very different disciplines.
+There's no logo for now because I don't have a personal brand, and it would just get in the way :)